alphagov/whitehall/docs/configurable_document_types.md

   "presenters": {
     "publishing_api": {
       "body": "govspeak",
-      "image": "lead_image_select"
+      "date": "rfc3339_date"
     }
   }
 }
 ```

-This instructs the presenter that the `body` attribute should use the `govspeak` payload builder and the `image` attribute should use the `lead_image_select` payload builder.
+This instructs the presenter that the `body` attribute should use the `govspeak` payload builder and the `date` attribute should use the `rfc3339_date` payload builder.

 Each block type maps to a publishing API payload builder method (see [app/presenters/publishing_api/payload_builder/block_content.rb](../app/presenters/publishing_api/payload_builder/block_content.rb)), which is called for the attributes configured in the presenter.